 Noise is the culprit in most indoor pictures unless the surrounding light is good but outdoor images in the daylight are less grainy.

-Grabbing the following sunset shot turned out a little hard for me.
-I tried almost every default mode, and most of the time it gave me a blown-out sun.
+Clicking this sunset shot turned out a little hard for me.
+I tried almost every default mode, and most of the time, it gave me a blown-out sun.
 Though bringing down exposure value helped contain the sun, but it also darkened the overall image at the same time.

 Super Night mode grabs more light